ehamberg/scotty-rest/README.md

 Allow: GET, HEAD, OPTIONS
 ```

+# State

+You will often want to have some state per request.
+You could for example imagine having a `serviceAvailable` function that attempts to get a database connection from a connections pool and if successful it would add the acquired connection handle to the current state.
+The `isAuthorized` call could then use this connection to authenticate/authorize a user based on a token and then add the user record to the current state, and so on.

 # Flow diagrams

 The diagrams below show the flow of how `scotty-rest` will handle a request and the functions that are called at each decision point.